How to Grow Root Crops in Gardening Containers

 A root is a root, right?
-Actually, you might be surprised to find out that not all roots are the same!
+But you might be surprised that not all roots are the same!
 There are many differences between root crops and what determines if they are suitable for container gardening.
-Read on to find out which root vegetables you can grow in your EarthBox® garden.
+Read on to find out which root vegetables you can grow in your EarthBox® planting boxes.

 Roots and Shoots: 5 Types of Root Crops